Hi, we're Jake and Amy Lundahl

-On the personal side, we live in a little house just a few hundred feet from our barn.
-We're very grateful to have the setup we do, and to work with amazing people and horses every day.
-But it wasn't always like this.
+We're very grateful to have the setup we do, and to work with awesome people and horses every day.
+But it wasn't always like this, and we haven't forgotten where we came from.
 If you want to know how we got started in the horse world, here's an autobiographical snippet from each of us:

 As a youngster I participated in the usual sports and 4-H activities.
 I enjoyed football and baseball the most, and didn't have much interest in horses early on.
 My dad always kept at least one feedlot horse around to prowl pens and cut out sick cattle.
 But truth be told, we rarely used the horses except as a last resort when the job couldn't be done on foot.